 19. Quality management plan

 A successful project is one that delivers a quality output — however you decide to define quality.
-In this section of the plan, note how you are going to manage quality on the project.
+In this section of the plan, note down your approach to managing project quality on the project.

 If you have a full quality management plan separately, then you can reference it here.
 Otherwise talk about what your quality standards are and how you intend to hit them.